LGBTQ rights in the United States: Benjamin Harrison

 In 1892, Congress passed a law for the District of Columbia that states that "for the preservation of the public peace and the protection of property within the District of Columbia."
 Labeled in the law as vagrants were "all public prostitutes, and all such persons who lead a notoriously lewd or lascivious course of life[.]"
 All offenders had to post bond of up to $200 for good behavior for a period of six months.
 The law went into effect on July 29, 1892.

 William McKinley

-In 1898, Congress deleted the word "notoriously" from the provision concerning a lewd or lascivious course of life, thereby allowing prosecution of persons without the condition of notoriety.
+In 1898, Congress amended the provision by removing the word "notoriously" when concerning a lewd or lascivious course of life, thereby allowing prosecution of persons without the condition of notoriety.
 The bond for good behavior was raised to $500, and the law was made gender-neutral.
 The law went into effect on July 8, 1898.

 In 1901, Congress adopted a new code for the District of Columbia that expressly recognized common-law crimes, with a penalty for them of up to five years and/or a $1,000 fine.
 The law went into effect on March 3, 1901.